A Stranger in the Mirror: Plot summary

-Toby's second stroke mars his appearance and paralyzes him completely, though this time he is estimated to live for another 20 years thanks to his strong heart.
-Jill who went through a grueling time helping Toby recuperate from his last stroke is unwilling to do it again and is attracted to David knowing the full backstory of how they lost each other due to unfortunate circumstances.
+Toby's second stroke mars his appearance and paralyzes him completely, though this time, it is estimated he'll live for another 20 years thanks to his strong heart.
+Jill is unwilling to go through another grueling recovery as Toby's caretaker, and is attracted to David.
 In frustration, she tells a paralyzed Toby that she does not love him anymore but, as a result, begins to have nightmares about his moving eyes.
 She decides to drown him and stage his death as an accident, and while she is not charged with murder, Lawrence does not believe her story.